theo-jugieau/VV-ESIR-TP3/exercises/mocks.md

 The initial tests fail to completely test the `TLSSockeetFactory`.
 In fact, if we *entirely* remove the code inside the body of `prepareSocket` no test case fails.

 Propose a solution to this problem in your new Mockito-based test cases.

+## ANSWER
+Jugieau Barthelat

+We indeed saw that when we removed the entire body, the initial test ( without mockito so) was still working.
+This is due to the test process that doesn't check if the method is invoked or not and just launches an assertion when the methods are called.
+That's why we use mockito and the verify() method to check the number of invocations.